 SNACK Morning snack is eaten as a group and prepared by the teacher.

 LUNCH Lunch is served at 11:30 a.m.
 Our goal is that you send balanced vegetarian meals that include a variety of choices that are low in sugar, salt and fats.
 Whole grains, fruits and vegetables should be included for development of positive eating habits.

 Hot Lunch service Monday, Wednesday and Thursday is currently suspended while a new provider is located.
-Tuesday and Friday hot lunches are provided by an individual class or campus organization to raise funds for field trips and other class activities.
-Cost is typically $5.00 per lunch and ordered that morning in the classroom.
-The Friday hot lunch menu is listed in the weekly Miramonte Mainspring newsletter and Tuesday is Pizza.
+Tuesday and Friday hot lunch fundraisers are currently suspended while the school kitchen is upgraded.
+The hot lunch service is listed in the weekly Miramonte Mainspring newsletter .

 REST TIME Rest time will be taken in the early afternoon.
 Parents are to purchase 1 Rollee Pollee nap map from the office for naptime and are to launder them once per week.
 Purchase price is $20.00.